 A well-designed and easily searchable website is a great first step for any business or organization.
 There’s a lot to think about when you’re designing or redesigning a website, but as long as you think through your goals and purposes first, and work with a trusted web developer, it will be a worthwhile investment in the end.

-With web design for business, a lot of decisions have to be made.
+With web design for business, many decisions have to be made.
 These range from design and functionality, to content and search engine optimization.
 However, businesses tend to overlook where their site is actually hosted, which is pretty important.

 It’s basically where your site lives online.
 All website files are kept on a remote server, or host.
 Any website you’ve ever been on hangs out on a specific server.
 Choose a reliable host that will keep your site live and well 24/7.
 You’ll need to pay a web hosting fee every month, much like paying rent.